Extreme sports for extreme seniors

 Key points:

-• Your insurance may not cover you for extreme sports, so make sure you aren’t going to be caught out if there is an accident
+- Your insurance may not cover you for extreme sports, so make sure you’re covered if there is an accident

-But more often than not, they are usually older people in line to jump out of a plane or at the head of a white water rafting boat.
-Anything to tick an activity off their bucket list!
+But more often than not, they are usually older people in line to jump out of a plane or at the head of a white water rafting boat — anything to tick a challenge off their bucket list!

-While some older people lose capacity to undertake sports, others are more than fit, in both body and soul, to take on whatever extreme sport they can find.
+While some older people lose the capacity to undertake sports, others are more than fit, in both body and soul, and can take on whatever extreme sport they try.

-This is especially the case for people that have spent all their lives living to the extreme and can’t do without that adrenaline rush.
-It’s hard to remove a passion like that even if you are older and more frail.
+This is especially true for people who have spent all their lives living to the extreme and can’t do without that adrenaline rush.
+It’s hard to remove a passion like that even as you age.

 There are many iconic older people that are still doing extreme sports to this day!

-British 110 year old, Fauja Singh, is a well-known marathon runner who has undertaken huge competitive running events as a centenarian.
+British 112 year old, Fauja Singh, is a well-known marathon runner who has undertaken huge competitive running events as a centenarian, according to the official Olympics website.

-He is considered the world’s oldest marathon runner, participating in Marathons in Mumbai, Toronto, Hong Kong and London.
+He is considered the world’s oldest marathon runner, as he has participated in marathons in Mumbai, Toronto, Hong Kong and London.
 Some of these marathons can take up to eight hours for him to finish!
 His last marathon was in 2013, when he was 102.
 Fauja still keeps active with light exercise to this day.

-Here are some common extreme sports that older people want to strike off their bucket list:
+Here are some common extreme sports that some older people want to strike off their bucket list:

 Marathon running

-Considered a strenuous sport even for younger people, there are many famous 80 – 90 years olds who have managed to continue running in marathons.
-And they are giving the younger participants a run for their money!
+Considered a strenuous sport even for younger people, there are many famous 80 – 90 years olds who have managed to continue running in marathons and they are giving younger participants a run for their money!

-Research author from the British Heart Foundation Fellow, Dr Anish Bhuva, found that older marathon participants had a big reduction in aortic stiffness, which can be a big contributor to cardiovascular issues, like strokes or heart diseases.
+Dr Anish Bhuva, a research author from the British Heart Foundation, found that older marathon participants had a significant reduction in aortic stiffness, which can contribute to cardiovascular issues such as strokes or heart diseases.

 The participants in the study trained for up to six months and older runners were found to have gained all the benefits you would see in an elite athlete.

-Considering as you age you have a decline in your physical abilities and functions, this is a pretty good example of how any exercise can make a big difference.
+Considering that, as you age, you have a decline in your physical abilities and functions, this is a good example of how any exercise can make a big difference.

 Extreme hiking or trekking